mirrexagon/lua-irc-engine/README.md

 Handler functions
 -----------------
 As with sender functions, each IRC command can have exactly one handler function.

+When a message is received, it is first processed by a handler function.
+This function can either respond to the message, it can parse the message and return information, or both.
+They are stored in `irc.handlers`.

 They take the IRC object, the sender of the message and the command parameters as a table.